dev-bootcamp-2019/final-project-smitrajput/README.md

 ### Key Features

 1. Allows one to create bounties on any task
-2. Allows one to solve any bounty and get paid in ETH
+2. Allows one to solve any of the listed bounties and get paid in ETH

 ### How to set up?